cal-poly-dxhub/university-buyerreview/README.md

 ```

 #### Step 4:
-Once the API is invoked, the resulting summary document should be uploaded to the 077938161517-us-west-2-dxhub-results-bkt s3 bucket once the workflow is ran through.
-It should take 3-4 minutes.
+Once the API is invoked, go to the Cloudformation Stack named DocumentProcessingStack, and click on the "Outputs" tab.
+Locate the ResultsBucketName key, then navigate to the S3 bucket specified by its value.
+The resulting summary should be uploaded to that s3 bucket once the workflow is ran through.
+It should take 3-4 minutes, depending on document size and number of documents.